grunt-lucas/porytiles/README.md

 Porytiles generates "stable" tilesets.
 That is:

 1. For the same input `master.png`, Porytiles will always generate the exact same `tiles.png` and palette files.
 2. Porytiles reads the input `master.png` left-to-right, top-to-bottom.
 If you add new tiles at the bottom of the `master.png`, this won't disturb the final tile and palette ordering for the older tiles above.
-E.g. say you decide you want to add a new building to a tileset that you are already generating using Porytiles.
-If you add the new building at the bottom of the `master.png`, any new tiles will be added to the end of the output `tiles.png`, and any new colors will be allocated to whatever free slots remain in your palettes.
+E.g. say you want to add a new building to a tileset for which you have already used Porytiles to generate a `tiles.png`.
+If you put the new building at the bottom of the `master.png`, any new tiles will be added to the end of the output `tiles.png`, and any new colors will be allocated to whatever free slots remain in your palettes.

 Stability is a nice property: adding new tiles to the `master.png` won't break any existing metatiles you created from the tileset in Porymap.